hoardinghopes/embodying-buber/src/posts/post-5.md

 ## Breathing out tension

 Again, just standing and breathing also helps.
 A long inhale tickles up a lighter posture, a long exhale releases tension and holding throughout the body.
-It seems that where you put your focus releases more, so rove your attention around your body, including neglected nooks and crannies[^fn-crannies].
+It seems that where you put your focus releases more, so guide your attention slowly around your body, including neglected nooks and crannies[^fn-crannies].

 [^fn-crannies]: I start with my scalp and work down, spending quite a while noticing my jaw muscles release.
 Sometimes I hang out inside my nasal cavity (which is surprisingly big when I look), sometimes just under my armpits or behind my knees.
 But two favourite places I always hang out are my wrists and the arches of my feet.